smithy-lang/smithy/designs/default-zero-value.md

 1. Accessors for members of a structure marked with the `@input` MUST be nullable.
-2. Accessors for members marked as `@nullable` MUST be nullable.
+2. Accessors for members marked as `@clientOptional` MUST be nullable.
 3. Accessors for members marked as `@required` SHOULD always return a non-null value.
 4. Accessors for members marked with the `@default` trait SHOULD always return